 In the end, the family decided that the then 60-year-old, Cecile Eledge, would be the designated surrogate.
 At the time, she had gone through menopause but was approved as a surrogate by doctors after extensive screening.
 Dougherty’s sister was the egg donor.
 Doctors then used Eledge’s sperm to fertilize the egg and the embryo was implanted.
 See…family on family on family.

-Cecile gave birth last week to the nearly 6-pound baby, Uma Louise Dougherty-Eledge, at the Nebraska Medical Center in Omaha.
+Cecile gave birth in February 2019 to the nearly 6-pound baby, Uma Louise Dougherty-Eledge, at the Nebraska Medical Center in Omaha.
 The couple had initially planned to find another surrogate to deliver the baby, but found the process was confusing and weren’t confident about navigation in vitro fertilization as gay men.”

 Cecile immediately offered to be the couples gestational carrier.
 Dougthrey stated it was exciting to know that the baby girl was going to be connected to both sides of the family.
 The newly father stated, “It was really exciting to know that my mom and dad and whole ancestry and family were going to be a part of her.”